India's NSE index ends higher after bumpy budget-day trading

 Overseas funds have bought a net $3.87 billion in shares so far this year after $16.11 billion in net purchases last year.

 Blue chips lead the gainers.
-Axis Bank (AXBK.NS) rose 8 percent while Tata Motors (TAMO.NS) gained 3.2 percent.
+Axis Bank rose 8 percent while Tata Motors gained 3.2 percent.